 Or, if you have just overclocked your hardware (CPU, GPU, RAM …) and want to make sure that it won’t make your computer unstable, before applying those changes permanently, then stress testing is among the best ways of knowing that also (or for evaluating the capability of your PC in general).

-Anyway, if you use Ubuntu and prefer a tool with a GUI, then you can use ‘lbench’.
+Stress testing can also be used to benchmark certain software applications, such as an I/O scheduler or a task scheduler (for instance) as well.
+If you use Ubuntu and prefer a tool with a GUI, then you can use ‘lbench’.
 It has a simple user interface and very easy to use, and is primarily a benchmarking tool.
 But, if you are okay with using the command-line, then you can also try ‘Stress’.

 It lets you put stress on your:

 It can not stress other hardware such as the GPU though.
 You can also delay the starting of the stress tests and make it automatically exit after running for a certain amount of time (in seconds) as well.

 Remember, ‘Stress’ is not actually a benchmarking utility, as it does not give you any speed related outputs (like ‘lbench’ does), but is only a utility that lets you stress your computer.
 Still, you can use it as a work load generator, for while benchmarking other utilities, such as an I/O scheduler, as mentioned above too.

 If interested, you can install it in Ubuntu 12.10 Quantal Quetzal, 13.04, 12.04 Precise Pangolin, 11.10, 10.10 and 10.04 by using the below command in your Terminal window.